barak7821/DevMatch/README.md

 1. **Landing & Authentication**
    - Landing page with a clean design and buttons for login or sign-up.
    - Sign-up and login available via Google OAuth or regular email/password.
+   - Users who forgot their password can request a reset link via email and update their password securely.
    - After signing up, users can upload a profile image or skip this step.

 2. **Main Interface**